Talk on Corners World Tour: Background

-After promoting their second studio album, the band began tour rehearsals in October 1997 at The Factory in Dublin.
-During their several weeks of rehearsals, the band promoted the tour on various radio stations throughout Europe.
-In February 1998, the band began their tour of Australia and New Zealand; while in New Zealand, the band shot the music video for the album’s third single, "What Can I Do?".
-Members of the group stated that they were initially homesick for Ireland, but that shooting a music video in the countryside of New Zealand reminded them greatly of home.
-In March 1998, the band kicked off their tour of the United Kingdom; they performed at London’s Royal Albert Hall on Saint Patrick's Day, with drummer Mick Fleetwood (of Fleetwood Mac fame) joining the band for their cover of Fleetwood Mac’s "Dreams", as well as the traditional Irish tunes "Haste to the Wedding" and "Toss the Feathers".
-The show was recorded and televised in the UK, and was released on VHS and eventually to DVD and Blu-Ray; the broadcast helped push "Dreams" to the #6 spot on British charts.
-It also propelled their overall notoriety and success, leading them to become the most famous Irish band behind U2.
-This success continued throughout 1998, with their following singles, “Runaway (Tin Tin Out Remix)” and “So Young (K-Klass Remix)”, being given fresh remixes from their original versions, and peaking at #2 and #5 on the UK charts, respectively.
+Following a late 1997 press tour for their sophomore studio album, Talk on Corners, the band began concert rehearsals in October of that year at The Factory, Dublin.
+Over several weeks of rehearsals, the band continued promoting their album and the upcoming tour through various radio stations and other media outlets throughout Europe and the UK.
+In February 1998, the Corrs kicked-off the Oceania leg of their tour, with multiple dates in Australia and New Zealand; while in the latter country, they recorded the music video for the album's third single, "What Can I Do?".
+At the time, The Corrs had stated in interviews that they were feeling somewhat homesick for Ireland, and that filming a music video in the New Zealand countryside reminded them of home.

+In spring 1998, The Corrs began a tour of concert halls in Great Britain.
+On Saint Patrick's Day, the band performed a special gig at London's Royal Albert Hall, with the performance being broadcast on television and eventually released on home video/DVD as The Corrs: Live at the Royal Albert Hall.
+The concert featured famed percussionist/drummer Mick Fleetwood (of Fleetwood Mac) joining the on their cover of his band's 1976 hit "Dreams", as well as the traditional Irish tunes "Haste to the Wedding", and the finale, "Toss the Feathers".
+The live broadcast helped push "Dreams" to the No. 6 spot on the British singles chart, swiftly propelling their overall fame.
+By the end of 1998, The Corrs had become one of the most famous Irish bands besides U2 and The Cranberries.
+The group's success continued throughout that year, with their follow-up singles, "Runaway (Tin Tin Out Remix)", a remixed version of their debut 1995 single, and "So Young (K-Klass Remix)", peaking within the top five of the British singles chart, respectively.